CSCfi/csc-env-eff/hands-on/batch_jobs/batch_jobs_tutorial.md

 - In this tutorial we'll get familiar with the basic usage of the Slurm batch queue system at CSC
 - The goal is to learn how to request resources that **match** the needs of a job
-- A job consists of two parts: resource requests and job step(s)
+- A job consists of two parts: resource requests and the job step(s)
 - We'll go through examples for both serial and parallel jobs
 - Examples are done on Puhti